SOS SOS IN MORSE CODE: THE COMPLETE GUIDE, SIGNAL AND EMERGENCY CODE

 Full SOS pattern: … — …

-This is one of the most common questions — and the answer might surprise you.
+This is one of the queried questions — and you might be surprised by the answer.

-SOS does not officially stand for anything.
-It is not an abbreviation for “Save Our Ship,” “Save Our Souls,” or “Send Out Succour” — though these phrases became popular backronyms over the years.
+SOS is not really an abbreviation for anything No, this is not an initialism for “Save Our Ship,” “Save Our Souls” or “Send Out Succour,” although such phrases have become popular backronyms in the last couple of decades.

-The International Radio Telegraphic Convention officially adopted SOS as the global distress signal in 1908, and it has remained the universal signal SOS ever since.
+Insurance SOS was ultimately ratified by the International Radio Telegraphic Convention as an SOS distress signal in 1908 and that has been the global signal SOS ever since.

 The SOS sound in Morse code follows this audio pattern: